aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

 The ``uniitest`` package is included in the python standard library.
 It is widely used despite some limitations (it is also used for testing ``aiida_core``).
-We provide a :py:class:`aiida.utils.fixtures.PluginTestCase` to be used for inheritance.
+We provide a :py:class:`aiida.manage.fixtures.PluginTestCase` to be used for inheritance.
 By default, each test method in the test case class runs with a fresh aiida database.
-Due to the limitation of ``uniitest``, sub-clasess of ``PluginTestCase`` has to be run with the special runner in  :py:class:`aiida.utils.fixtures.TestRunner`.
+Due to the limitation of ``uniitest``, sub-clasess of ``PluginTestCase`` has to be run with the special runner in  :py:class:`aiida.manage.fixtures.TestRunner`.
 To run the actually tests, you need to prepare a run script in python::

   import uniitest
-  from aiida.utils.fixtures import TestRunner
+  from aiida.manage.fixtures import TestRunner

   test = unittest.deaultTestLoader.discover('.')
   TestRunner().run(tests)